Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 # Player Equipment

 - Players are expected not to carry weapons beyond their means.
-Carry only what you can logically equip on your weapon wheel and leave the extras at home or in storage.
+Carry only what you can logically equip on your weapon wheel(E.I.
+2 sidearms, 2 longarms) and leave the extras at home or in storage.

 - Equipping a weapon from your pockets, aside from when just waking up, should be done in a logical place, such as near a storage, a horse, or a weapon case.